TheTumultuousUnicornOfDarkness/CPU-X/README.md

 | [![Build Status (Linux)](https://travis-ci.com/X0rg/CPU-X.svg?branch=master)](https://travis-ci.com/github/X0rg/CPU-X) | [![Build Status (FreeBSD)](https://api.cirrus-ci.com/github/X0rg/CPU-X.svg)](https://cirrus-ci.com/github/X0rg/CPU-X) | [![AppImage Continuous](https://github.com/X0rg/CPU-X/workflows/AppImage%20Continuous/badge.svg?branch=master)](https://github.com/X0rg/CPU-X/actions?query=workflow%3A%22AppImage+Continuous%22) |

 **CPU-X** is a Free software that gathers information on CPU, motherboard and more.
-CPU-X is similar to [CPU-Z (Windows)](https://www.cpuid.com/softwares/cpu-z.html), but CPU-X is a Free and Open Source software designed for GNU/Linux and FreeBSD.
+CPU-X is a system profiling and monitoring application (similar to [CPU-Z for Windows](https://www.cpuid.com/softwares/cpu-z.html)), but CPU-X is a Free and Open Source software designed for GNU/Linux and FreeBSD.
 This software is written in C and built with [CMake](https://www.cmake.org/) tool.
 It can be used in graphical mode by using GTK or in text-based mode by using NCurses.
 A dump mode is present from command line.